-GMT +1 (GMT +2, Apr - Oct)
+GMT +1 (GMT +2, Apr - Oct).

-Electrical current is 220 volts, 50Hz.
+Electrical current is 230 volts, 50Hz.
 The standard two-pin European style plugs are used.

-The national language is Polish.
-English is widely understood in tourist areas.
+The national language is Polish; however, English is widely understood in tourist areas.

-Tipping is not customary in Poland, but small gratuities of 10 percent or so can be offered for excellent service.
+Tipping is expected in restaurants in Poland and 15 percent is the standard for good service.
 In restaurants, when your bill is collected, saying 'thank you' signals to the waiter/waitress that they can keep the change.
 Tipping is not the norm in hotels across Poland, but taxis, tours and spas generally expect no less than 10 percent tip for good service.

 Poland has an interesting mix of the old and the new, and this is apparent in the business world too.
 Women can expect a kiss on the hand rather than a handshake from the older generation and one can expect to be warmly offered drinks during meetings; it is impolite to refuse.
 Although the Polish are hospitable and friendly, business is still conducted formally.
-Punctuality is important, dress should be formal and conservative (a suit and tie the norm) and business cards are exchanged.
-Use titles and first names unless otherwise indicated.
+Punctuality is important, dress should be formal and conservative (a suit and tie are the norm) and business cards are exchanged.
+Use titles and last names unless otherwise indicated.
 English is widely spoken, though attempting some basic Polish phrases will be appreciated.
-Business hours in Poland are traditionally 7am to 3pm Monday to Friday, with a long lunch taken after 3pm.
-Western influence, however, means that hours are starting to shift to the more common 9am to 5pm.
+Business hours in Poland are traditionally 8am to 4pm Monday to Friday, and lunch breaks are not a given as they are often unpaid.

-Travellers to Poland over 17 years arriving from non-EU countries do not have to pay duty on 250 cigarettes or 50 cigars or 250g tobacco; 1 litre wine and 1 litre spirits; cosmetics and medicines for personal use; gifts up to the value of €175.
+Travellers to Poland over 17 years, arriving from non-EU countries, do not have to pay duty on 250 cigarettes or 50 cigars or 250g tobacco; 1 litre wine and 1 litre spirits; cosmetics and medicines for personal use; gifts up to the value of €430.
 Travellers to Poland arriving from within the EU do not have to pay duty on 800 cigarettes or 200 cigars or 1kg smoking tobacco; 10 litres spirits, 90 litres wine and 110 litres beer.
-Prohibited items include birds and poultry arriving from countries infected with Avian influenza.
+Prohibited items include birds and poultry arriving from countries infected with avian influenza.
 The export of all articles of artistic, historic or cultural value are subject to special regulations.